jonathansteinberg/NFL_Play_Prediction/README.md

 •	Achieved a prediction accuracy of 70.9% in which 647 out of 913 plays were predicted correctly for the 2018 NFL season

-•	Tools and Algorithms used; R, ggplot2, Principal Component Analysis, Random Forest, Gradient Boosting
+•	Tools and Algorithms used: R, ggplot2, Principal Component Analysis, Random Forest, Gradient Boosting